Stephanevg/HostsFileManagement/README.md

 It becomes easy to filter a HOSTS file to find entries that are double, incorrect, or that need to be deleted.
 New entries can easily be added as well.

+## Read my blog post about the details:

+If you are interested in the details of this module, want to learn about it's history, and improve your knowledge about powershell classes, I have writen an extensive documentation on my blog.
+You can find it on [PowerShellDistrict-ManagingHostsFile](http://powershelldistrict.com/managing-hosts-file-using-powershell-classes/)

 ## Module composition:

 The module is composed of the following components: